 - posture and coordination

-- the ability to feel specific sensations
+- ability to feel certain sensations

 Medications for essential tremor

 The following types of medication may reduce the tremor: